JohnHeitmann/SwiftUI-Rich-Text-Demo/README.md

 Prior to SwiftUI, the main way to render rich text (ie styled and formatted text like markdown output) was to use NSAttributedString.
-SwiftUI didn't launch with support for NSAttributedString, and seemingly only supported block-level text styling.
+SwiftUI didn't launch with support for NSAttributedString, and all the examples I've seen only ever use block-level text styles.

 However, SwiftUI _does_ directly support rich text with a little known (at least to me) feature of the `Text` view: